 For example, healthcare industries are required to follow HIPAA laws, which are enforced by the Department of Health & Human Services’ (HHS) Office for Civil Rights (OCR).
 If a healthcare company has personal healthcare records of clients leaked, they’re expected to notify all of the impacted persons within 10 days.
 If 500 or more individuals are impacted, they must also notify local media outlets for reporting purposes.
 They will also need to notify the Secretary in this case.

 The rules are different for each industry, and it can be challenging to navigate these muddy waters.
-Part of a CSIRT’s job is to help you understand what you are and aren’t required to share and with whom.
+Part of an incident response analyst’s job is to help you understand what you are and aren’t required to share and with whom.

 9. Intelligible Reporting to Upper Management

 It’s not always easy to convey everything that happens in your environment to your upper management.
-Security is complex.
+Network security is complex.
 Incidents are, too.
-And frankly, when it comes to incidents, it’s not often a pleasant conversation when reporting your findings back to the management team.
+And frankly, when it comes to incidents, it’s not often a pleasant conversation when reporting your detection and response findings back to the management team.

-Good security consultants and CSIRTs are expertly trained in converting security knowledge into concise language and numbers that business leaders can understand.
-This experience proves to be valuable, particularly when discussing an emergency like a breach, or when you’re vying for more budget within your security program.
+Good incident response consultants and CSIRTs are expertly trained in converting security knowledge into concise language and numbers that business leaders can understand.
+This experience proves to be valuable, particularly when it comes to effectively communicating investigative findings, or when you’re vying for more budget within your security program.

 Business leaders often expect to be given the rundown in five minutes or less.
 They may lose interest, comprehension, or sight of the value if you’re unable to do so.
 Working with a CSIRT improves the chances that these conversations go the way they need to.